-My dissertation on the consequences of wartime indiscriminate state violence was awarded the Prize for Excellence in Applied Development Research (1st prize, young researcher category) by the Research Group on Development Economics of the German Economic Association and the KfW Development Bank.
-It was also shortlisted for the Jean Blondel PhD Prize and received the SIAF Award 2015, the Prize for the Best PhD Thesis from the UZH Department of Political Science, and the Annual Award for Outstanding Scholarship from the University of Zurich’s Division for Humanities and Social Sciences.
+My research has been published in the American Journal of Political Science, International Organization, Journal of Politics, Comparative Political Studies, Journal of Conflict Resolution, and Journal of Peace Research, among others.
+It has been funded by organizations such the US National Science Foundation, the National Institutes of Health (NIH), the Swiss Network for International Studies, and the Peace and Recovery Program of Innovation for Poverty Action.
+It was awarded the MPSA Best Paper by Emerging Scholar Award and the Prize for Excellence in Applied Development Research (1st prize, young researcher category) by the Research Group on Development Economics of the German Economic Association and the KfW Development Bank.
+My work was also shortlisted for the Jean Blondel PhD Prize and received the SIAF Award, the Prize for the Best PhD Thesis from the UZH Department of Political Science, and the Annual Award for Outstanding Scholarship from the University of Zurich’s Division for Humanities and Social Sciences.

 To learn more about my research, please have a look at this website.
 Feel free to contact me directly for access to working papers.
 Thanks for visiting!